jx3-gitops-repositories/jx3-terraform-eks/README.md

 ## Terraform Inputs

-You can modify the following terraform inputs in `main.tf`:
+You can modify the following terraform inputs in `main.tf`.

+For the full list of terraform inputs [see the documentation for jenkins-x/terraform-aws-eks-jx](https://github.com/jenkins-x/terraform-aws-eks-jx#inputs)

 | Name | Description | Type | Default | Required |
 |------|-------------|------|---------|:--------:|